A cover letter is an essential component of a job application for several key reasons:

 2. It allows you to tailor your application.
 Unlike a resume, which is a static document outlining your experience, a cover letter allows you to directly address the specific job you’re applying for.
 You can highlight the skills and experiences most relevant to the role and explain why you’re a good fit for the company.

 3. It tells your story.
 A resume lists your accomplishments, but a cover letter gives you the opportunity to provide context and tell a narrative.
-You can explain career transitions, gaps in employment, or why you’re interested in a new industry.
+You can explain why are you looking for job, or why you’re interested in a new industry.
+This is especially crucial if you have limited experience but a nice cover letter can soften it up.

 4. It demonstrates your communication skills.
 A cover letter is a sample of your writing ability.
 It shows that you can communicate clearly, professionally, and persuasively.
 This is a crucial skill in almost any job.